Praktikal-Education/demo-widget/README.md

   isCheckedIn: boolean;
   answer?: string;
   screenName: string;
-}[] | false`
+}[]`

-Returns an overview, if the user have no right for that, then false.
+Throws unauthorized exception if not teacher.

 The availability of `screenName` might change in the future, depending on our control over the widget.

 ### Save shared state